evtaylor/functional-lit-element/README.md

 ## Usage Notes

 ### Properties
-Properties are declared exactly the same as a Lit Element.
-See the Lit Element properties [documentation](https://lit-element.polymer-project.org/guide/properties) for more info.
+Properties are declared exactly the same as a LitElement.
+See the LitElement properties [documentation](https://lit-element.polymer-project.org/guide/properties) for more info.
 The properties you declare determine the "props" which will be provided as the first argument of your functional component.

 ### Styles
-Styles are also declared exactly the same as a Lit Element.
-See the Lit Element styles [documentation](https://lit-element.polymer-project.org/guide/styles).
+Styles are also declared exactly the same as a LitElement.
+See the LitElement styles [documentation](https://lit-element.polymer-project.org/guide/styles).
 The styles you provide are automatically scoped to your components shadow DOM tree and don't affect other elements.

 ### Hooks
 There are 4 hooks available to your functional component as your render function's second argument.